Kartik-T29/PBL/README.md

 Open the `index.html` file in your favorite web browser.

 The page should now load correctly, displaying a grid of popular movies.
-You can use the search bar to find specific movies and click on any movie card to see more details.
+You can use the search bar to find specific movies, and use the prediction form to get success estimates for new movie ideas.